mth/yeti/doc/intro.rst

 Here expression 42 is typed.
 REPL answers by telling 42 is number.
 Most expression values are replied in the form ``value is sometype`` - here ``42`` is the value of the expression and ``number`` is the type.

+Most of the following text contains examples entered into the interactive environment - in the examples lines starting with ``> `` are the expressions entered into REPL (``>`` being the prompt).
+These lines are usually followed by REPL replies.
+It is good idea to try to enter these examples by yourself into the REPL while reading the text and experiment until you understand how the described language feature works.

 Primitive types
 ~~~~~~~~~~~~~~~~~~